We represent individuals, and their families, who have suffered serious amputation injuries as a result of the

 We seek compensation for your medical care and prosthetic devices.

 Sean M. Cleary

 Top Rated Amputation Attorney in Miami

 Sadly, nearly 2M people live in the U.S. with limb loss.
 According to studies, by 2050, the numbers may increase with 185K new amputees per year.
 The most common injury that affects Americans is partial hand amputation with loss of 1 or more fingers (61K people), and the next common is the loss of one arm (25K people).
 Causes of amputation include traumatic accidents or medical emergencies - infection, tumors, cardiovascular disease, nerve injury, and congenital anomalies.
 When someone else is to blame for amputation, the victims deserve to be fully compensated.
 The sums recovered for victims of medical malpractice - including those of amputation - over the course of one year were $3.6B, paid to over 12K people.

 Amputation Injury Cases We Handle & Investigate in Miami & Florida

-Road accidents: After being involved in a motor vehicle accident or being struck by a truck, the crush injuries you suffer may be very severe.
+After being involved in a motor vehicle accident, the crush injuries you suffer may be very severe.
 An amputation may be necessary if your limb is crushed beyond repair or burned without the possibility of being saved.

 Amputation caused by medical issues may make you eligible to claim compensation if medical negligence was involved in your case.
 When diseases are diagnosed and treated in the early stages, serious complications can be avoided.
 But when diseases become advanced and medical professionals fail to diagnose them early on, the amputation of a body part may become necessary.